-Example 1: The smoke-free policy will be effective for all residents, household members, employees, guests, and service persons on (INSERT DATE ON OR BEFORE JULY 30, 2018).
+Example 1: The smoke-free policy is effective for all residents, household members, employees, guests, and service persons as of (INSERT DATE)

-Example 2: The smoke-free policy will be effective for all employees and service persons on (INSERT DATE ON OR BEFORE JULY 30, 2018).
+Example 2: The smoke-free policy is effective for all employees and service persons as of (INSERT DATE).

-The smoke-free policy will take effect at the next annual lease renewal for each resident household.
 Residents must execute a smoke-free lease addendum as part of the annual lease renewal process.
-Regardless of the lease renewal date, all residents must be in compliance with the smoke-free policy no later than July 30, 2018.
+All residents must have been in compliance with the smoke-free policy as of July 30, 2018.